 The Medical Device Development Bootcamp (MDD) at Keck Graduate Institute (KGI) in Claremont, CA, is an experiential learning opportunity for students interested in learning the process of designing and manufacturing medical devices.
-It is offered in two formats—a two-week synchronous online program, and a four-week in-person program at the KGI campus.
+It is offered twice during the summer, each as a two-week synchronous online program.

 MDD is a great entry into KGI’s Master of Science in Medical Device Engineering program.

 The program is delivered in three concurrent parts that are integrated to enhance each other.